-The hunt for Pluto began with a search in 1906 by Percival Lowell, an American businessman and astronomer who claimed to see canals on Mars that were actually just reflections of blood vessels in his eyeball.
+The hunt for Pluto began in 1906 with a search by Percival Lowell, an American businessman and astronomer who claimed to see canals on Mars that were actually just reflections of blood vessels in his eyeball.
 Lowell believed that slight perturbations in the orbit of Uranus could not be explained by the gravity of Neptune alone and that another massive body was responsible, which he nicknamed “Planet X”.

-Continually better observations and the discovery of Pluto’s moon Charon allowed its mass and radius to be pinned down accurately, and we know today that Pluto is slightly smaller than our own Moon at 2377 kilometers in diameter and 17% of the Moon’s mass (or 0.2% of Earth’s).
+Continually better observations and the discovery of Pluto’s moon Charon allowed its mass and radius to be pinned down accurately, and we know today that Pluto is slightly smaller than our own Moon at 2377 kilometers in diameter and has 17% of the Moon’s mass (or 0.2% of Earth’s).
 Pluto’s crossing of Neptune’s orbit, combined with the discovery of other objects similar to it in size and orbit, led to its downfall and loss of planetary status.
-The most prominent of the new dwarf planets, Eris, which is roughly the same size as Pluto and actually more massive, was briefly considered the tenth planet before the idea was scrapped.
+The most prominent of the new dwarf planets, Eris, is roughly the same size as Pluto and actually more massive, briefly considered the tenth planet before the idea was scrapped.

 When can I see Pluto from Earth with a Telescope?

-How Good of a Telescope Do I need to see Pluto?
+What Size Telescope Do I need to see Pluto?

-Pluto will appear as a star-like point; no telescope can resolve its disk, which is under 0.1 arc seconds wide; some red giant stars appear larger in the sky, albeit similarly unresolved.
+Pluto through a telescope will appear as a star-like point; no telescope can resolve its disk, which is under 0.1 arc seconds wide; some red giant stars appear larger in the sky, albeit similarly unresolved.
 The easiest way to confirm you’ve found Pluto is to sketch its position against the background stars and come back a few days or weeks later.
 You will notice that one “star” has “moved”.
 Alternatively, familiarizing yourself with the immediate star field around Pluto and using very high magnification to isolate it (as a basically point source, it doesn’t dim at higher magnifications) can also allow you to nail down its position.

 Pluto’s large moon Charon is half its size and quite a bit duller, but still technically bright enough to see with 20” or larger instruments; unfortunately, it lies too close to Pluto to possibly resolve as a separate object.
 Pluto’s other moons—Kerberos, Styx, Hydra, and Nix—are tiny and far too small to observe with amateur telescopes.